IDMNYU/DM-GY-6063-B-CreativeCodingFA16/Syllabus.md

 • Projects are not always group projects.

-• **Using code found elsewhere** It's super easy to find code online.
+• **Using code found elsewhere:** It's super easy to find code online.
 As tempting as this is, I am going to ask that you write your own code for the first 2/3 of the semester.
 This will help you grasp and retain the fundamentals.
 It does help to write the code from the book out, line by line.
 Code that  is not written by you can not be submitted as a homework assignment, project or pair programming challenge as your own work.

 If you use code from elsewhere (which you will at times), I expect you to site the work and author, as well as to comment each line.
 In these cases, I am looking for significant modification of the code, for you to enact your own ideas and to experiment heavily.
 Significant modification means beyond variable name and value changes.
 Also, not more 40% of your code may be supplied from elsewhere.